flopezag/tutorials.secured-OrionLD/README.md

     -   An equivalent REST API for Identity Management via HTTP requests
 -   FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a PEP Proxy securing access to the **Orion** microservice.
 -   The underlying [MongoDB](https://www.mongodb.com/) database :
-    -   Used by the **Orion Context Broker** to hold context data information such as data entities, subscriptions and registrations
+    -   Used by the **Orion-LD Context Broker** to hold context data information such as data entities, subscriptions and registrations
     -   Used by the **IoT Agent** to hold device information such as device URLs and Keys
 -   A [MySQL](https://www.mysql.com/) database :